 What NOT to pin:

 Rotate Featured content to match your campaign.
 If you are running a campaign targeting coaches, pin content about coaching business growth.
 If you are targeting SaaS founders, pin SaaS-relevant case studies.
-This small adjustment can meaningfully increase your connection acceptance rate because prospects see immediately relevant proof.
+Prospects who see immediately relevant proof are likelier to accept.

 Experience section that builds buyer trust